Time present and time past / Are both perhaps present in time future, / And time future contained in time past” – T.S. Eliot

 – The New York Times

-The Wrong Biennale, a member of the International Biennial Association, is a global art event that generates and showcases art across virtual, physical, and hybrid platforms on a historic scale.
+The Wrong Biennale, an official member of the International Biennial Association, is a global art event that generates and showcases art across virtual, physical, and hybrid platforms on a historic scale.

 Since its inception in 2013, it has presented the work of over 10,000 artists through more than 800 curated digital and physical exhibitions worldwide.